TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 1/AVDASI/Aerodynamics/Potential Flow/Laplace's Equation.md

 Kelvin's Theorem:
-"*In the absence of viscous forces and discontinuities the flow till remain irrotational*"
+"*In the absence of viscous forces and discontinuities the flow will remain irrotational*"
 \
 We know how [[Irrotational Flow]] is defined, and discontinuities come from free surfaces (multi-phase flows) or shock waves (only present in compressible flows).
 Inviscid incompressible flows are always irrotational.
 \